whyliuxing/reverse-engineering-journal/README.md

 ## *11/17/16 (Anti-Debugging)*
 * For Linux Only: This is an elegant technique to detect if a debugger or program tracer such as strace or ltrace is being used on the target program.
 The premise of this technique is that a ptrace[PTRACE_TRACEME] cannot be called in succession more than once for a process.
 All debuggers and program tracers use this call to setup debugging for a process
-* Self-Debugging (Window’s version of ptrace): main process spawns a child process that debugs the process that created the child process.
+* Self-Debugging (Window’s version of ptrace): main process spawns a child process that debugs the process that created the child process, which prevents debugger from attaching to the same process.
 This can be bypassed be setting the EPROCESS->DebugPort (the EPROCESS structure is a struct returned by the kernel mode function PsGetProcessId) field to 0
 * Windows API provides several functions that can be used by a program to determine if it is being debugged (e.g. isDebuggerPresent)
 * Several flags within the PEB structure provide information about the presence of a debugger
 * Location of PEB can be referenced by the location fs:[30h].
 The second item on the PEB struct is BYTE BeingDebugged
 * __ProcessHeap Flag__: within Reserved4 array in PEB, is ProcessHeap, which is set to location of process’s first heap allocated by loader.
 This first heap contains a header with fields that tell kernel whether the heap was created within a debugger, known as ForceFlags fields
 * __NTGlobalFlag__: Since processes run slightly differently when started with a debugger, they create memory heaps differently.
 The information that the system uses to determine how to create heap structures is stored at an undocumented location in the PEB at offset 0x68.
 If value at this location is 0x70, we know that we are running in debugger
-* __INT Scanning__: INT 3 (0xCC) is software interrupt used by debuggers to temporarily replace an instruction in a running program and to call the debug exception handler if the process is being traced (e.g. ptrace)- how debugger make software breakpoint.
-Have a process scan its own code for an INT 3 modification by searching the code for the oxCC opcode
+* __INT Scanning__: Search the .text section for the 0xCC byte.
+If it exists, that means that a soft breakpoint has been set and the process is under a debugger
-* __Setting up false breakpoints__: a breakpoint is created by overwriting the address with an int3 opcode (0xcc).
-To setup a false breakpoint then we simply insert an int3 into the code.
-This also raises a SIGTRAP, and thus if our code has a signal handler we can continue processing after the breakpoint
+* __Setting up false breakpoints__: a breakpoint is created by overwriting the first byte of instruction with an int3 opcode (0xcc).
+To setup a false breakpoint then we simply insert int3 into the code.
+This raises a SIGTRAP when int3 is executed.
+If our code has a signal handler for SIGTRAP, the handler will be executed before resuming to the instruction after int3.
+But if the code is under the debugger, the debugger will catch the SIGTRAP signal instead and might not pass the signal back to the program, resulting in the signal handler not being executed
 * __Code Checksums__:  Instead of scanning for 0xCC, this check simply performs a cyclic redundancy check (CRC) or a MD5 checksum of the opcodes in the malware
 * __Timing Checks__:  record a timestamp, perform some operations, take another timestamp, and then compare the two timestamps.
 If there is a lag, you can assume the presence of a debugger
 * __rdtsc Instruction (0x0F31)__: this instruction returns the count of the number of ticks since the last system reboot as a 64-bit value placed into EDX:EAX.
 Simply execute this instruction twice and compare the difference between the two readings